What Should You Not Say to Your Insurance Company After an Accident?

 Another thing you want to avoid is giving the insurance companies a recorded statement.
 Many insurance companies will request that you submit a recorded statement that gives a little more detail about your accident.

 In reality, insurance companies use this information to search for any contradictory information between the information provided in your claim and what you say in your recorded statement.
 Always know that you have the right to refuse to submit a recorded statement to the insurance company – and you should.
-If they insinuate that it is mandatory, seek a lawyer immediately.
+If they insinuate that it is mandatory, seek the help of a personal injury attorney immediately.

 Resist Unnecessary Details